top of page

 Appalachian Born ~ Texas Seasoned

-His life’s work is the craft and contribution of a troubadour.
-His story and mantra resounds in songs like "The Spirit of Hank and the Heart of James Dean" from his Spirit of Hank EP, and Pocatalico.
-His collection showcases a traditional country music streak a mile wide that runs through the body of his work, along with hints of Rock and folk.
+Ultimately, Tony's life’s work is the craft and contribution of a troubadour.
+His story and mantra resounds in songs like "The Spirit of Hank and the Heart of James Dean" from his Spirit of Hank EP, and "Pocatalico."
+His collection showcases a traditional country music streak a mile wide that runs through the body of his work, along with hints of Rock, folk, and the R&B that Tony claims came from his deep admiration for the elegiac sounds of Bill Withers, another West Virginia soul singer.

 None who dig deep into his repertoire of songs come up short of adding something to their own favorite playlists.